Our journey had started one dry, dusty, hot May afternoon in Lucknow…

 It is here that we saw what our Awadhi Legacy once stood for; it is here that we saw lost stitches, dying work of art, and it is here we decided to bring them back.

-Meiraas (Urdu word that means LEGACY) is a 3 year old brand that was grown with the perspective to treat handcrafted apparels like art & their creators as artisans.
+Meiraas (Urdu word that means LEGACY) started in 2015 and was grown with the perspective to treat handcrafted apparels like wearable art & their creators as artisans.
 We do not believe that handloom & handcrafted is a dying sector that needs charity; we believe that years of indifference from authorities & consumers alike has rendered these beautiful art forms as commodities in an extremely price conscious market.

 Our aim, from inception, has been to understand the Legacy & History of each craft we deal in & slowly revive them as Art Forms, instead of products.